×

 We asked people living in The Hague to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "We downsized and generally packed well, but I'd say we should have brought more jeans, running shoes, voetbal cleats.
 (Items are much more expensive here and there is less selection.)
 Left at home?
 More of the 'stuff' that may fit in American closets (but you really don't use).
 I continue to weed out clothes that are too big/small/never worn.
 We find that we like to update our photos/paintings and artwork based on our travels, so we need to downsize some of that.
 (Tom Frost at Expat Alley wrote a great post about living with less because you outgrow your stuff and have new experiences.)
-I thought I was being ruthless but I need to be more so as closet/storage space (especially the hanging kind) is at a premium," remarked one expat in The Hague, Netherlands.
+I thought I was being ruthless but I need to be more so as closet/storage space (especially the hanging kind) is at a premium," explained one expat living in The Hague, Netherlands.

 AGS Worldwide MoversAGS Worldwide Movers